Investment in customized software may seem like an unnecessary expense. Companies resort to off-the-shelf solutions lured by their lower initial cost.

 Because you’ll be involved from the start, you can develop your custom software to make it easier and less expensive to train your staff to use it.
 Learning off-the-shelf software takes time and costs money, often requiring formal training classes.
 That also diverts the attention of your employees from your core business activities.

 Custom software development streamlines your business process through automation, which in turn leads to higher employee productivity and lower labor costs.
 Also, you’ll have flexibility in regard to maintenance and support because you have full ownership and control.
 That ensures a timely response to issues that come up in the process.

 As custom software development is completely personalized to your business needs, it brings in benefits that outweigh your initial investment.
 Software designed specifically for your customers helps them stay connected and loyal to your product and business.

 If you are handling data from pharmacists, health care providers, or insurance companies, you must be extremely careful about protecting the privacy of patients.
 As it’s more vulnerable to hacking, off-the-shelf software presents more risks than custom software.
 A system that is designed for your specific business model is safer.

-In summary, custom software may look a little costly initially.
+In summary, custom software development may look a little costly initially.
 But, custom software can save you money in the long term by exclusively focusing on your business requirements and enhancing your capabilities.
-And that will provide you a competitive advantage over your rivals in the long run.
+And that will provide you with a competitive advantage over your rivals in the long run.